 Press release, "Prosecutor Receives Referral

 of the Situation in the Democratic Republic of

-Press release, "The Office of the Prosecutor of the International Criminal Court Opens Its First Investigation,"
+Press release, "The Office of the Prosecutor of the International Criminal Court Opens Its First Investigation," June 23, 2004.

-on the Proceedings of the Case Against Thomas Lubanga Dyilo," International Criminal Court, June 16, 2008.
+Press release, "Trial Chamber Imposes a Stay on the Proceedings of the Case Against Thomas Lubanga Dyilo," International Criminal Court, June 16, 2008.